-ORIGINAL COMPLETION DATE ACTIVITY TIME FRAMES Preparation of an IDP / Budget Timetable August 2017 Co-ordination role of the budget process through preparation and completion of the process plan September 2017 IDP and Budget Tabling of the Timelines to Council Submission of the Timelines to Provincial Treasury Beginning of Annual Report Preparation Process.
+ORIGINAL COMPLETION DATE ACTIVITY REMEDIAL ACTION July 2016 Preparation of an IDP / Budget Timetable August 2016 August 2016 Co-ordination role of the budget process through preparation and completion of the process plan N/A August 2016 Tabling of the Timelines to Council Submission of the Timelines to Provincial Treasury Beginning of Annual Report Preparation Process.
 Submission of the Budget Checklist Preparation of the budget related Policies Review of IDP and Budget processes and develop improvements.
-October 2017 IDP/Budget Determine the funding/ revenue projections for the next three years.
-CFO to liaise with Council regarding the strategic objectives for service delivery and development for the next three years The Executive Mayor to determine the strategic objectives for service delivery and development for the next three years (IDP reviews) A budgeting workshop will be held to clarify budgetary requirements and discussing the budgeting tool.
-November 2017 Budget Preparation of the draft budget by the various departments.
-Directors to meet with their HOD's and any relevant staff members to discuss draft capital / operational budget to ensure that anticipated expenditure meets parameters set out by National / Provincial Government.
-NOVEMEBR 2017 Budget Budget plans, capital / operational budget and all related items to have been consolidated (based on the budget inputs submitted by Departments).
-December/Janury 2017
+This process will be finalised by 06 March 2017.
+September 2016 Determine the funding/ revenue projections for the next three years.
+CFO to liaise with Council regarding the strategic objectives for service delivery and development for the next three years The Executive Mayor to determine the strategic objectives for service delivery and development for the next three years (IDP reviews) 09 March 2017